From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 The \textbf{Model Parameter Randomization Check} was introduced by Adebayo et al.~\cite{adebayo_sanity_2018} as ``sanity check'' for the faithfulness and sensitivity of the explanation to predictive model $f$.
 Perturbation of model $f$ can be done by randomizing parameters or re-initializing weights, after which the explanation is expected to change.
 If the explanation after randomization is the same as the original explanation, then the explanation is not sensitive to $f$ and hence not correct w.r.t. reasoning of model $f$.
 (Our recommendation is to do multiple randomization runs to ensure that the two explanations are not accidentally similar.)
 However, if the explanations are different, it is not a guarantee that the original explanation is fully correct.
 It is therefore presented as a sanity check: the sensitivity of $e$ to parametrization changes in predictive model $f$ is a necessary but not sufficient condition for correctness.
 A related method is the \textbf{Explanation Randomization Check} which is applicable to explanations that are built into predictive model $f$, such as attention and backpropagated relevance vectors.
 Permuting and randomizing the explanation within the model should change the model's output, and therefore evaluates the sensitivity of the explanation to the predictive model.

 The \textbf{White Box Check} is designed to evaluate correctness by training a white-box model as predictive model and applying the explanation method to the white-box model as if it was a black box.
 Since the reasoning of a white-box model is known, the explanation can subsequently be compared with the true reasoning in order to evaluate how closely the explanation resembles the model's reasoning.
 Therefore, also Reasoning-completeness is evaluated since the `golden' reasoning is known and can be compared to the degree of information in the explanation.
 Instead of a fully transparent model, Ramamurthy et al.~\cite{nips/RamamurthyVZD20} use a random forest and compare the explanation with feature importance scores output by the forest based on established methodology for these type of models.
-The \textbf{Controlled Synthetic Data Check} is useful for evaluating explanations for black box models.
-By designing a dataset in such a way that with relatively high confidence one could say that predictive model $f$ reasons in a particular way, `gold' explanations can be created that follow the data generation process.
-Subsequently, the agreement of the generated explanations with these true explanations can be measured.
-For example, Oramas et al.~\cite{iclr/MWT19} generate an artificial image dataset of flowers where the color is the discriminative feature between classes.
-They subsequently compare their explanations with the (location of the) discriminative, colored area.
-This check also implies that Reasoning-completeness is evaluated, but then only on discriminatory feature level and not necessarily how the features are aggregated by the model.

-An important prerequisite for the Controlled Synthetic Data Check is that it should be reasonable to assume that the black box has learned the intended reasoning.
-Reporting the task accuracy of model $f$ or using other checks is good practice to validate this assumption.

-The correctness of real-valued feature importance scores and heatmaps is often evaluated by removing, perturbing or masking features from the input and measuring how that affects the (confidence of the) output of predictive model $f$.
-The \textbf{Single Deletion} method evaluates the change in output when removing or perturbing one feature and compares that with the explanation's importance score.
-In a correct explanation, the explanation's feature importance score should be proportional to the shift in output distribution.
-In other words, the feature with the highest importance score should also lead to the biggest change in output from $f$, and features with a low importance should not result in a significant change.
-The Single Deletion method also allows to check for specific properties, such as the ``null attribute'' indicating that omitting a feature that has no effect on the output of the model, should have an importance score of zero~\cite{ijcai/LabreucheF18}.